Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 - What if the Vietnam War didn't happen?

 - What if the Berlin Wall didn't collapse?

-- What if the South won during the American Civil War?
+- What if the Southern Confederacy won during the American Civil War?

 - What if the Cold War became a "Hot War" and the world suddenly fell into nuclear annihilation?

 - What if North Korea and South Korea never split?

 Some of the channel's contents also feature "alternate" histories, not only in the real world, but also in animation, films, games, books, and more that may pique your interest depending on the story/plot.